dcchambers/notes/Apple/Mac/macOS/macOS Monitor Display Resolution Quirks.md

+---
+created: 2023-06-20
+updated: 2023-06-21
+---

 Many people have written a lot of things about how monitor display resolutions and UI scaling works with [[macOS]].
 This comment from [r/mac](https://old.reddit.com/r/mac/comments/vtl7nk/is_4k_scaling_for_external_monitors_unbereable/if8mk1c/) perfectly describes the situation.

->The problem basically comes down to this. macOS supports only two sizes for its UI, "1x" and "2x" (with 1x typically being used for pre-Retina Macs and 2x being used for Retina Macs).
+>The problem basically comes down to this. macOS supports only two sizes for its UI, "1x" and "2x" (with 1x typically being used for pre-Retina [[Mac|Macs]] and 2x being used for Retina Macs).
 Apple did this because when they went to Retina displays on Macs, they used displays that were exactly 2x the resolution in each dimension as their previous displays, so a 2x UI mode let them keep things the same physical size as before.
 >
 >So, for instance, a 27" iMac display used to be 2560x1440.
 Now a 27" iMac or Studio Display is 5120x2880, and uses the 2x UI mode (so everything is the same physical size it was on the 1440p screens).
 So what happens if you get a 3840x2160 27" display?
 >